enorton/ext-pdf-viewer/Readme.md

 No Browser Plugin required, pure JavaScript.
 PDF Rendering is done using the great Mozilla PDF.js Library (<a href="https://github.com/mozilla/pdf.js">https://github.com/mozilla/pdf.js</a>).

 ### Install ###
-Place this package in the 'packages/local' folder of your application or workspace.
+Git clone this repo in the 'packages/local' folder of your application or workspace.
-Then put the following in your app.json:
+After that put the following in your app.json:

     "classic": {
         "requires": [